 - Dividend yield is an important consideration for investors, since it represents the annualized return a stock pays out in the form of dividends.

-- Investors looking for income from dividend stocks should concentrate on those with 5% or higher dividend yields.
+- Investors looking for income from dividend stocks should concentrate on stocks that have at least a 3% dividend yield.

-- Stocks with a dividend yield of 10% or higher are very risky, since a dividend cut is likely in store.
+- Most stocks with a dividend yield of 10% or higher are very risky, since a dividend cut is likely in store.